Finding a Top Financial Advisor Firm in Guilford, Connecticut

 GSB Wealth Management, LLC

-The GSB team includes one advisor with the certified public account (CPA) and personal financial specialist designations.
+The GSB team has earned designations that include certified public account (CPA) and personal financial specialist.
 Because some advisors sell insurance on a commission basis, GSB is considered fee-based.
-Despite the potential conflict of interest that commission-based compensation can create, GSB is a fiduciary and must act in its clients' best interests.
+Despite the potential conflict of interest that commission-based compensation can create, GSB is a fiduciary and must act in its clients' best interests at all times.

 GSB Wealth Management Background